okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-email/main/aspnet/integrationsteps.md

-### 1: Build a sign-in page on the client
+### 1: Your app displays the sign-in page

-Build a sign-in page that captures both the user's name and password.
-An example is shown below:
+Build a sign-in page for your app that captures both the username and the password.

 <div class="half wireframe-border">